TGlock/G9/README.md

 ### Logging ###
 ---
 ### Sessions ###

+  - See session.js Session class.
+  - Maintains a cache of sessions and uses a timer to expire sessions as needed.
+  - Depends on crypto.js for secure session id generation.

 ---
 ### Cookies ###

+  See cookie.js cookie_set and cookie_get functions

 ---
 ### Inspired by (in no particular order) ###